Aurorum/missing-citation-checker/README.md

 ## Privacy Policy

 No user data or content is collected or stored.
 Access to the user’s document is requested solely to enable the tool’s function and is not retained.

+## Support

+If you have any questions or issues, please feel free to create an issue on this GitHub repository or email `contact@clubpenguinmountains.com`.